NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 }
 ```

 This attribute ensures that the `bin` subdirectories of these packages appear in the `PATH` environment variable during the build, that their `include` subdirectories are searched by the C compiler, and so on.
-(See <xref linkend="ssec-setup-hooks" /> for details.)
+(See [](#ssec-setup-hooks) for details.)

 Often it is necessary to override or modify some aspect of the build.
 To make this easier, the standard environment breaks the package build into a number of *phases*, all of which can be overridden or modified individually: unpacking the sources, applying patches, configuring, building, and installing.
-(There are some others; see <xref linkend="sec-stdenv-phases" />.)
+(There are some others; see [](#sec-stdenv-phases).)
 For instance, a package that doesn’t supply a makefile but instead has to be compiled "manually" could be handled like this:

 ```nix
 stdenv.mkDerivation {